Dom-Software-Modeling-MusicProduction/SBOM-Input-Prototype-for-Eclipse-Dash-License-Tool/README.md

 - Integration with the Dash License Tool workflow
 - Support for enriched SBOM output

+## Current Limitations

+This prototype is designed for local testing and may require specific file paths or environment setup.
+These constraints will be addressed in future iterations as this implementation is refined and then slowly integrated into the Dash License Tool.

 ## Notes

 This repository is intended as a prototype and will hopefully expand to a larger implementation.
 This code is still evolving and may change as the project develops.